 For Jackson to take his game to the next level, the former second-round pick in 2006 will need a lot more help running Mangini's 3-4 defense.
 Cleveland's coach acquired assistance in the form of several defenders Mangini worked with in his previous stint with the New York Jets.

 Veteran starting linebackers Eric Barton and David Bowens, both older than 30, will work closely with Jackson.
 The Browns also added former Jets at every other level of the defense with safety Abram Elam and cornerback Hank Poteat helping in the secondary and C.J.
 Mosley adding depth on the defensive line.

 But Barton in particular has been a great tutor for Jackson, because Barton will line up next to his younger counterpart at middle linebacker.
 The two former Maryland Terrapins, seven years apart in terms of experience, are expected to become the leaders of Cleveland's defense and are already developing a good chemistry together.

-s a smart guy," Jackson said.
+smart guy," Jackson said.
 "That's what Eric Barton stands for; that's what type of guy he is."